 b) Heena was standing on a ladder trying to change a light bulb when she slipped and fell off.

 c) Akshay climbed on top of the big rock in his yard and fell off.

-NOTE-I: When the name the thing from which someone or something falls, and it’s mentioned after the verb FALL, it’s necessary to say FALL DOWN/FALL OFF according to the need; e.g.
+NOTE-I: When name of the thing from which someone or something falls is given after the verb FALL, it’s necessary to say FALL DOWN/FALL OFF according to the need; e.g.

 a) Alok fell down the stairs.